tuist/tuist/docs/docs/guide/scale/tma-architecture.md

 ## Core principle

-Developers should be able to **build, test and try** their features fast, with independence of the main app, and while ensuring Xcode features like UI previews, code completion, and debugging work reliably.
+Developers should be able to **build, test, and try** their features fast, independently of the main app, and while ensuring Xcode features like UI previews, code completion, and debugging work reliably.

 ## What is a module